Screening mammography is your best chance for early detection.

 Who can get a screening breast exam?

-Women under the age of 50 and over the age of 75 who have not had a screening mammogram before must have an initial referral (only for the first mammogram).
+- Women under the age of 50 and over the age of 75 who have not had a screening before must have an initial referral (only for the first mammogram)

 In ALL other cases a referral is required.

-A doctor referral is required for all diagnostic mammograms.
-These would include:
+A doctor referral is required for all diagnostic mammograms including:

-- First mammogram post breast surgery (including post-benign biopsy).
+- First mammogram post-breast surgery / post-benign biopsy

 What to expect